eecs110/fall2020/pages/syllabus.md

 ## Course Format

 ### Lectures
-Lectures will a combination of synchronous and asynchronous content, which will include a combination of slides, pre-recorded lectures, "live-coding" videos (during lecture), programming exercises, lab activities, and (sometimes) mini-quizzes.
+Lectures will a combination of synchronous and asynchronous content, which will include a combination of slides, pre-recorded lectures, "live-coding" videos (during lecture), programming exercises, tutorial activities, and (sometimes) mini-quizzes.
 We **will** still be using the scheduled lecture time for more interactive Q&A sessions on Zoom with Sarah to answer any questions about the material for that day.
 Organizationally, some topics/modules span multiple lectures (see the [course schedule](../)).

 **Bottom line**: You are encouraged to attend the regularly scheduled lecture sessions on Zoom, but everything will be recorded and posted to the website, and therefore it is possible to successfully complete this course without ever attending a "live" lecture.

-### Lab Sessions (Your Participation Grade)
+### Tutorial Sessions (Your Participation Grade)
 The best way to learn how to program is to practice writing lots of programs.
-To encourage this, there will 7 labs that will take place during regularly scheduled class time (see the [schedule](/)).
+To encourage this, you will sign up for a tutorial section on either Monday, Tuesday, or Wednesday (there will be around 22 tutorial sections to choose from, and there will be roughly 12 students in each tutorial).
+You will sign up for a section on Friday, 9/18 (more on that in lecture).
+Your tutorial peer mentor will be your "go to person" for the course -- feel free to reach out to them with any questions or concerns that you may have.

-These labs have a few goals:
+These tutorials have a few goals:
 1. To help you become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects).
 2. To force you to write lots of programs (practice makes perfect!)
 2. To help you to gauge what you know and don't know, so that you can make a plan to attend office hours.

-We will grade your labs based on effort (pass/no pass).
-In other words, even if you don't get everything working perfectly, you will still get full credit if you demonstrate a good-faith effort.
-You must submit **at least 5 labs** (out of 7), but are encouraged to complete them all.
+Tutorials will be graded pass/fail.
+Even if you don't get everything working perfectly, you will still get full credit if you demonstrate a good-faith effort.
+You must submit **at least 5 tutorials**, but are encouraged to complete them all.

 ## Course Staff
-We will finalize the course staff in the coming weeks.
+We have 22 peer mentors (undergraduates) and 2 graduate TAs to help you:

 ### Peer Mentors
-TBD
+* Cooper Barth (cooperbarth2021@u.northwestern.edu)
+* Kieran Bondy (kieranbondy2021@u.northwestern.edu)
+* Anthony Chen (anthonychen2021.1@u.northwestern.edu)
+* Linxin Chen (linxinchen2021@u.northwestern.edu)
+* Chase Duvall (chaseduvall2023@u.northwestern.edu)
+* Olivier Gabison (oliviergabison2022@u.northwestern.edu)
+* Olivia Gallager (oliviagallager2021@u.northwestern.edu)
+* Camila Grisanti (camilagrisanti2022@u.northwestern.edu)
+* Kevin Hou (kevinhou2022@u.northwestern.edu)
+* Katherine Johns (katherinejohns2021@u.northwestern.edu)
+* Charlotte Jones (charlottejones2022@u.northwestern.edu)
+* Joshua Kennedy (joshuakennedy2021@u.northwestern.edu)
+* Emmy Khawsam-ang (nichareekhawsam-ang2021@u.northwestern.edu)
+* Gabrielle Klein (gabrielleklein2021@u.northwestern.edu)
+* Caroline Lobel (carolinelobel2022@u.northwestern.edu)
+* Andy Moran (carlosmoran2022@u.northwestern.edu)
+* Athipat Pipatpinyopong (athipatpipatpinyopong2022@u.northwestern.edu)
+* Rhea Ramaiya (rhearamaiya2022@u.northwestern.edu)
+* Ariella Silver (a.silver@u.northwestern.edu)
+* Barbara Sledz (barbarasledz2022@u.northwestern.edu)
+* Nicole Villalba (nicolevillalba2022@u.northwestern.edu)
+* Lily Yan (lilyyan2023@u.northwestern.edu)

 ### Graduate Teaching Assistants
-TBD
+* Yunming Xiao (yunming.xiao@u.northwestern.edu)
+* Andi Zang (andi.zang@u.northwestern.edu)

 ## Course Materials and Resources